wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

    * Tokenize each sentence into words using NLTK's TreebankWordTokenizer.
    * Lowercase every word, as an attempt to reduce vocabulary (e.g. 'protein', 'Protein', and 'PROTEIN' will all be lumped as 'protein') since the amount of corpus data is relatively small.
    * Lemmatize the words using [BioLemmatizer 1.2](http://biolemmatizer.sourceforge.net/), also as an attempt to reduce vocabulary (e.g. 'protein' and 'proteins' are both lumped as 'protein').
-6. Train a word2vec model on the resulting text using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) and hyperparameters from the paper, [How to Train Good Word Embeddings for Biomedical NLP (Chiu et al.)](https://aclweb.org/anthology/W/W16/W16-2922.pdf).
+6. Train a word2vec model on the resulting text (551338 unique tokens) using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) and hyperparameters from the paper, [How to Train Good Word Embeddings for Biomedical NLP (Chiu et al.)](https://aclweb.org/anthology/W/W16/W16-2922.pdf).
 Due to the relatively small training set, the model is trained with 60 iterations.

 **Output**: A saved gensim word2vec model `medline_SHUFFLED_biomedical_embeddings_200_lit_params_win2_60iters` in the [`wordEmbeddings`](wordEmbeddings/) directory.